isomerpages/ogp-pioneerpri/_our-curriculum/Physical Education, Art and Music.md

 ---
 # Physical Education, Art and Music

-Physical Education, Art and Music (PAM) aim to develop students holistically across all domains - Moral, Cognitive, Physical, Social and Aesthetics.
-PAM education in Pioneer aims to enable our students to develop physical well-being and enhance their creative and expressive capabilities.
+<P align="justify">Physical Education, Art and Music (PAM) aim to develop students holistically across all domains - Moral, Cognitive, Physical, Social and Aesthetics.
+PAM education in Pioneer aims to enable our students to develop physical well-being and enhance their creative and expressive capabilities.</P>

 ### Physical Education Curriculum

-The Physical Education (PE) Curriculum is designed to equip our students with a strong foundation in fundamental movement skills and core values for the learning, participation and enjoyment of a wide variety of sports and physical activities.&nbsp; Our students are encouraged to participate in self-directed regular exercises which can be done individually and with others.&nbsp; With regular practice of such physical skills, students learn to value the importance of leading a lifetime of active and healthy living.&nbsp;
+<P align="justify">The Physical Education (PE) Curriculum is designed to equip our students with a strong foundation in fundamental movement skills and core values for the learning, participation and enjoyment of a wide variety of sports and physical activities.&nbsp; Our students are encouraged to participate in self-directed regular exercises which can be done individually and with others.&nbsp; With regular practice of such physical skills, students learn to value the importance of leading a lifetime of active and healthy living.</P>

 We make use of movement as the primary medium to reach and teach the whole child through the following three modes: